SC Wildlife Removal Laws: What Homeowners Can and Can't Do

 The catch is relocation.
 Relocated wildlife must be released either within the same county of capture or on private land where you have the landowner's explicit permission.
 You cannot drive a raccoon from North Charleston to Summerville and drop it at a public park.
 You cannot release it on a different county's wildlife management area.
 Within-county release at an appropriate rural location is legal.
 County-hopping is not.

 In practice, this creates a real problem for urban and suburban homeowners who don't have rural property available for release.
-That's part of why professional removal is often the practical answer — we handle compliant relocation as part of the job.
+That's part of why professional removal is often the practical answer: we handle compliant relocation as part of the job.
+For context on what that costs, see our Charleston wildlife removal pricing guide.

 Rats and Mice: No Restrictions

 One caveat worth knowing: rodenticide use near waterways is governed by the federal Clean Water Act, and some products have label restrictions about placement near stormwater drains or tidal areas.
-Charleston sits in a flood-prone tidal environment, so this isn't purely theoretical.
+Charleston sits in a tidal environment prone to flooding, so this isn't purely theoretical.
 Follow product labels if you're using rodenticides.

 Venomous Snakes: A Gray Area

 SC law allows property owners to kill a venomous snake that poses an immediate threat to people or pets on their property.
-"Immediate threat" is the operative phrase — it's not a blanket license to kill any venomous snake you encounter.
+"Immediate threat" is the operative phrase, not a blanket license to kill any venomous snake you encounter.

 Non-venomous snakes cannot be legally killed and most are considered protected under state law.
 The big black rat snakes that frighten people are not a legal removal target.